rrrene/credo/README.md

 These checks warn you about things that are potentially dangerous, like a missed call to `IEx.pry` or a call to `String.downcase` without saving the result.

-## Automated Code Review Integrations

-* [Codacy](https://www.codacy.com/) - Codacy checks your code from style to security, duplication, complexity, and also integrates with coverage.
-Codacy is free for open source, and it provides credo analysis out-of-the-box.

 ## IDE/Editor Integrations

 Some IDEs and editors are able to run `mix credo` in the background and mark and issues directly in the editor view.

 * [IntelliJ Elixir](https://github.com/KronicDeth/intellij-elixir#credo) - Elixir plugin for JetBrains IDEs (IntelliJ IDEA, Rubymine, PHPStorm, PyCharm, etc)
 * [linter-elixir-credo](https://atom.io/packages/linter-elixir-credo) - Package for Atom editor (by @smeevil)

+## Automated Code Review Integrations

+* [Codacy](https://www.codacy.com/) - checks your code from style to security, duplication, complexity, and also integrates with coverage.

 ## Contributing